Fit, Fabulous and Pregnant: The Why and How of Exercising While Expecting

 Just because you're carrying around a little bun in the oven doesn't mean you can't, or shouldn't, be fit and fabulous.
 Here's the reality: the average woman gains 35-40lbs during pregnancy and the average baby weighs 7lbs.
 So, you do the math.
 Admittedly, you will lose 10 pounds or so within the first month due to water and blood volume loss, but in the end, most of us end up with a beautiful baby as well as a lot more junk in our trunk.
 So the time to take action is NOW before the weight gain gets out of control.

-Granted, while coping with all-day morning sickness, mind-numbing exhaustion and your ever diminishing range-of-motion (third trimester shoe tying should be an Olympic sport), the idea of exercising may seem like a cruel joke.
+Granted, while coping with all-day morning sickness, mind-numbing exhaustion and your ever diminishing range-of-motion (third-trimester shoe tying should be an Olympic sport), the idea of exercising may seem like a cruel joke.
 But being active now is more important than ever.
-Besides helping to minimize excessive weight gain, exercising while pregnant has been shown to increase energy, relieve stress and reduce labor complications.
+Besides helping to minimize excess weight gain, exercising while pregnant has been shown to increase energy, relieve stress and reduce labor complications.
 Further, being in good shape prior to having a baby makes getting back into shape post delivery a faster and easier endeavor.
 And the benefits don't stop with you; countless studies have shown a healthy, active mother equals a healthy baby.

 All right you know it's good for you and good for your baby and probably good for the world economy, but what about when you just can't?
 The obstacles for the pregnant would-be-exerciser are plentiful, but where there's a will (and the knowledge), there's a way.
 To combat the top three exercise obstacles read on: